 With the use of acupuncture, herbal formulas, supplements, bodywork, diet and exercise, this holistic approach enhances the body's natural ability to heal by decreasing stress, strengthening the immune system and restoring balance in all aspects of one's life.

-Oriental medicine may be used in conjunction with Western medicine, Naturopathic medicine, Chiropractic and other alternative healing techniques.
+Oriental medicine may be used in conjunction with Western medicine, chiropractic, and other alternative healing techniques.

 AboutTamara Clauson L.Ac. and Dipl.
 O.M.